HES-XPLAIN/hes-xplain.github.io/docs/documentation/getting-started.md

     ---

-    Dive into wall cracks and rule extraction with **TODO** algorithms.
+    Dive into surface cracks detection and rule extraction with our [cnn](algorithms/training-methods/cnntrn.md) using VGG16 and various [fidex](algorithms/fidex/overview.md) algorithms.

     [:octicons-arrow-right-24: More](#TODO)